agentkites/attentionguard-extension/README.md

 ## Credits

-- Created and maintained by the [AgentKite](https://agentkite.com) team
 - Inspired by the need for transparency in algorithmic feeds
 - Built with contributions from the open-source community